Travis Jankowski Player Props: Rangers vs. Angels

-On Saturday, Travis Jankowski (.276 slugging percentage in past 10 games, with no home runs) and the Texas Rangers face the Los Angeles Angels, whose starting pitcher will be Reid Detmers.
-First pitch is at 9:07 PM ET.
+On Sunday, Travis Jankowski (on the back of going 3-for-5 with a double and two RBI) and the Texas Rangers play the Los Angeles Angels, whose starting pitcher will be Jose Suarez.
+First pitch is at 4:07 PM ET.

-In his last game he had a hitless performance (0-for-2) against the Angels.
+He had three hits (going 3-for-5 with a double and two RBI) in his most recent appearance against the Angels.

 Travis Jankowski Game Info & Props vs. the Angels